colinxr/cr-jekyll/_posts/2017-05-14-welcome-the-jekyll.md

 #### Who's Jekyll?

 Not who, but what!
 Jekyll is a pretty cool little static site generator.
+Think of it like wordpress but with way less overheaad.
 I've been meaning to play around with it for a while.
 But, you know, haven't.

 [^1]: <http://en.wikipedia.org/wiki/Syntax_highlighting>